 By: Sharon Aron Baron

-According to the Sun Sentinel, taxpayers will pick up the tab for the class ($12,000) + travel and other expenses (2,000) which includes an upgraded first-row seat on a JetBlue plane when he attends the class on August 21.
+According to the Sun-Sentinel, taxpayers will pick up the tab for the class ($12,000) + travel and other expenses (2,000) which includes an upgraded first-row seat on a JetBlue plane when he attends the course on August 21.

-The question is why is Dressler, who is president of his own company that advises attorneys in security-fraud lawsuits, going?
-This appears to benefit his own personal business interests.
+The question is, why is Dressler, who is president of his own company that advises attorneys in security-fraud lawsuits, going?
+This appears to benefit his business interests.

 Why is the city not sending our finance director, Mark Mason, to this seminar instead?
 Mason, a CPA, has been with the city for seven years and has worked with three different mayors.
 Dressler, who will be term-limited, may not even be with the city as long as a director, and therefore this type of excessive expense is not practical for an elected official of a small city.